netdata/blog/content/posts/cmocka-testing.md

 system—they call other procedures that are not part of the test.
 We need to way to cut out the piece of the application being tested, isolate it from the rest of the application, and wrap it up inside a reproducible test.

-This is the main strength of CMocka, and using it lets us build on the huge amount of work that has already gone into making it do this.
+This is the main strength of cmocka, and using it lets us build on the huge amount of work that has already gone into making it do this.

 The library provides us with a facility called "mocking"—substituting pieces of the real application with pretend